 Ex-Dividend Date Insight: Gladstone Land

-On January 12, 2021, Gladstone Land (NASDAQ:LAND) announced shareholders can expect to receive a dividend payable on March 31, 2021.
-The stock will then go ex-dividend 1 business day(s) before the record date.
-Gladstone Land has an ex-dividend date planned for March 17, 2021.
-The company's current dividend payout sits at $0.04.
-That equates to a dividend yield of 3.72% at current price levels.
+Gladstone Land (NASDAQ:LAND) declared a dividend payable on March 31, 2021 to its shareholders as of January 12, 2021.
+It was also announced that shareholders of Gladstone Land's stock as of March 18, 2021 are entitled to the dividend.
+The stock is expected to become ex-dividend 1 business day(s) before the record date.
+Gladstone Land, whose current dividend payout is $0.04, has an ex-dividend date set at March 17, 2021.
+The payout equates to a dividend yield of 3.72% at current price levels.

-Over the past year, Gladstone Land has experienced no change regarding its dividend payouts and a downward trend regarding its yields.
-Last year on November 19, 2020 the company's payout was $0.04, which has returned to its value today.
+Over the past year, Gladstone Land has seen its dividend payouts remain the same and its yields trend downward.
+Last year on November 19, 2020 the company's payout sat at $0.04, which has returned to its value today.
 Gladstone Land's dividend yield last year was 3.74%, which has since decreased by 0.02%.

 Companies use dividend yields in different strategic ways.
 Some companies may opt to not give yields altogether to reinvest in themselves.
 Other companies may opt to increase or decrease their yield amounts to control how their shares circulate throughout the stock market.